Learn from the Best

 Matt Salah debated for four years at the Nueva High School in San Mateo, California.
 As a member of the first graduating class of his high school, Matt played a large role in founding and establishing the debate team at Nueva.
 Some of his most notable accomplishments include championing the Tournament of Champions (2017), the ASU Invitational (2017), and the Bronx Science Tournament (2015).
 He began school at Swarthmore college last fall, where he plans to study political science.
 Matt is very excited to be returning to VBI this summer!

 Krithika has competed in Public Forum for the past four years at Westwood High School in Austin, Texas.
 She is a two-time qualifier to the Texas Forensic Association State tournament in both Public Forum and Domestic Extemp.
-She has competed in late out-rounds of every national tournament she has attended since sophomore year including the University of Texas, Grapevine Classic, Myers Park, Bellaire, ASU, Dowling and the International Tournament of Champions.
-She has received invites to round robins such as the Bellaire Round Robin (reaching semifinals her sophomore year) and the Kandi King Round Robin.
-Her senior year she championed the Grapevine Classic tournament (in addition to winning top speaker with perfect speaker points) and the Myers Park Invitational and has been ranked as high as #1 in the nation by Debate Rankings.
+She has competed in late out-rounds of every national tournament she has attended since sophomore year including the University of Texas, Harvard, University of Pennsylvania, Bellaire, ASU, Dowling and the International Tournament of Champions.
+She has received invites to round robins such as the Bellaire Round Robin (reaching semifinals her sophomore year), Kandi King Round Robin, Harvard Round Robin and Berkeley Round Robin.
+Her senior year she championed the Grapevine Classic tournament (in addition to winning top speaker with perfect speaker points), Colleyville Heritage tournament and the Myers Park Invitational and has been ranked as high as #1 in the nation by Debate Rankings.
 After attending VBI three times as a student, she looks forward to returning as an instructor!

 Ellie Singer is a graduate of the Blake School in Minneapolis, Minnesota, where she competed in public forum for four years.
 Her junior year, she was top speaker at the Glenbrooks, top speaker at NDCA, and placed in the top 14 at NSDA Nationals, auto-qualifying her for the ToC and Nationals in 2017.
 Her senior year, she received a bid and speaker award at every regular season tournament, championed the Glenbrooks, won and was top speaker at the Ivy Street Round Robin, placed 2nd at the Tournament of Champions, and also competed in world schools debate with Team USA, semifinaling at the World Schools Debating Championships.
 Ellie now attends Yale University where she competes in parliamentary debate.

 Laurenn Vives is a senior at Presentation High School where she has debated for 3 years, holding the title of PF captain as a junior.
-Laurenn qualified to TOC both her junior and senior year, amassing 4 gold bids and 6 silver bids in her career.
+Laurenn qualified to TOC both her junior and senior year, amassing 5 gold bids and 6 silver bids in her career.
 She has been ranked as high as 9th nationwide on debaterankings, and as high as 13th nationwide on Victory Briefs.
-She championed the SCU Invitational in 2016, finaled at both Alta 2017 and UOP 2016, earned a place in the top 3 speakers at UoP, Alta, and Harker, and made elimination rounds appearances most notably at Yale, Harker, UoP, Arizona State, Stanford, and Berkeley.
+Her most notable achievements include championing the Santa Clara University in 2016, finalling at Berkeley 2018, Alta 2017, & UOP 2016, placing 2nd in the California Round Robin, earning a place in the top 3 speakers at Stanford, Alta, the Cal RR, UoP, & Harker, and making elimination round appearances most notably at Yale, Arizona State, Stanford, Berkeley, Harker, and UoP.
 She will be studying at Boston University next year and hopes to major in Political Science.
 She is very excited to teach this summer!